atomone-hub/atomone-docs/docs/modules/bank/index.md

-The bank module is responsible for handling multi-asset coin transfers between accounts and tracking special-case pseudo-transfers which must work differently with particular kinds of accounts (notably delegating/undelegating for legacy vesting accounts).
+The bank module is responsible for handling multi-asset coin transfers between accounts and tracking special-case pseudo-transfers which must work differently with particular kinds of accounts (notably delegating/undelegating for vesting accounts).
 It exposes several interfaces with varying capabilities for secure interaction with other modules which must alter user balances.

 In addition, the bank module tracks and provides query support for the total supply of all assets used in the application.

+This module is used in the Cosmos Hub.

 ## Contents